How to find your car’s service history

 Ask the DVLA

-If you’re the vehicle owner, you could request information about your car directly from the Driver and Vehicle Licensing Agency (DVLA) using a V888 form.
+If you’re the vehicle owner, you could request information about your car directly from the Driver and Vehicle Licensing Agency (DVLA).
 This could give you details about previous owners and dealers that have worked on your car in the past.
-You’ll need to see a cheque or postal order for £5 along with your enquiry.

 Check MOT service history

 You can check the MOT service history of your car on the DVLA website.
-They have records on MOT tests done in England, Scotland and Wales since 2005 and can give you information on where each MOT was done, as well as any problems found during the tests, including any parts that failed or were recorded as minor problems.
+They have records on MOT tests done in England, Scotland and Wales since 2005.

-You’ll need the vehicle’s registration number to check its MOT history, and in order to view the location of any tests, you’ll need to enter the 11-digit number from your V5C logbook.
+You’ll need the vehicle’s registration number to check its MOT history.
+And, if you want to see where each MOT was done, you’ll also need the 11-digit number from your V5C log book.

-If the MOT was done by a franchise dealer, they’ll most likely have the service records as well.
+If the MOT was done by a franchise dealer, they’ll most likely have the car service records as well.

 Get a vehicle history check